 The Perfect Metal Barn Size Will Ensure Full Coverage

-What you’re protecting is an important aspect of your metal barn purchase.
+What you’re protecting is an important aspect of your a-frame barns purchase.
 To ensure you have appropriate coverage—or if you know you have the additional equipment or livestock purchases on the horizon—taking the time to consider three different metal barn measurements will help you make the best decision on overall barn size.

 Width: Metal barns are different from other structures; in most cases, there are three measurements that impact your choice.
 The center width is most important, with most options capping out at a maximum of 30’.
 Standard widths of the left and right lean-tos are 12’ each.

 Length: With length, the amount of equipment and livestock matters, but there are other questions, too: Do you need additional storage?
 Are you only storing livestock?
 Are you planning on additional equipment purchases in the future?
 Once you know the answers to these questions, the right length will be clear.
 Keep in mind standard industry lengths are 21 ’, 26’, and 31’.

 Side Height: With barns, there are three side heights to take into account.
 Typically the left and right lean-tos are identical and will be lower than the center height on each side.
 For all three side heights, it’s important to ensure the right height, which means the height is measured based on the legs of the barn—not total building height.

 While there are industry standards when it comes to the width, length, and ride height of your metal barn and garages, don’t forget that one of our metal barn specialists can help you customize the perfect solution for your farming needs.

 Your Best Metal Barn Is Completely Customizable